Understanding the Copyright of Designs from The Free Motion Quilting Project

 It would also run the risk that the growth and expression of this wonderful craft might be limited because quilters and designers would be afraid of using a design that looks too much like a design already posted on The Free Motion Quilting Project.

-So when you use designs from The Free Motion Quilting Project, when you play with them, remix them, modify them for your needs, you ARE NOT REQUIRED to mention me or The Free Motion Quilting Project in any way.
+So when you use designs I've shared, when you play with them, remix them, modify them for your needs, you ARE NOT REQUIRED to mention Leah Day or The Free Motion Quilting Project in any way.

 However, it does help me out a lot when you do.

 When you share the project and tell your friends about that crazy girl that stitches out hundreds of designs, it helps me stay in business and support my family.
 I really, really appreciate it when you share and let others know you found my quilting tutorials helpful.